 The most significant need for the survivors of a major disaster is a good supply of clean water.
-This will be a challenge for the Emergency Response Team.
-It will be necessary to confiscate as much bottled water from residences as possible in order to meet the needs of the community.
-For this reason, it is highly recommended that all residents stockpile a couple of cases of bottled water, which can be tapped in an emergency.
+It is highly recommended that all residents stockpile bottled water, keeping in mind that each person needs a minimum of a gallon of water a day.
 This can be very important for your own survival as well.